mpsonntag/prespost/201911a_odml_rdf_article/outline.md

 ## Implementation of odML to RDF mapping

+First step was mapping the odML entities `Document`, `Section` and `Property` to RDF classes and provide the respective RDF predicates and xsd types.

+### Namespace

+We chose the RDF namespace `https://g-node.org/projects/odml-rdf` to identify all RDF odML entities. [xxx should we change this namespace? if yes to what should we change it and we need to provide the odML OWL ontology at this namespace in any case, cf. related section below]

 - Schema and description of odml and the RDF mapping
 - ontology
 - description of usage -> rdf example with